-When wet and cold weather arrives, every guy needs a waterproof pair of functional footwear that features top-notch insulation.
-Duck boots, also known as Bean boots, were invented back in 1912 when L.L.
-Bean himself grew weary of the discomfort he experienced after hunting trips that left him with freezing, damp feet.
+When wet and cold weather arrives, every guy needs a waterproof pair of functional footwear with top-notch insulation.
+Duck boots, also known as Bean boots, were invented in 1912 when L.L.
+Bean grew weary of the discomfort he experienced after hunting trips that left him with freezing, damp feet.

 And lo, the iconic L.L.
 Bean Duck Boot was born.
-Since 1912, these boots have been hand made in Brunswick, Maine by L.L.
+Since 1912, these boots have been handmade in Brunswick, Maine, by L.L.
 Bean, and they often sell out before the winter is over.
 Even after 100 years, these boots still feature the triple stitching that makes them so good at keeping moisture away from your feet.
 In recent years, these boots have become particularly popular, part of the trend in menswear toward dad-style clothing, bags, and shoes (you can thank dad-core for the white sneaker trend, too).
 You can still buy the original duck boots at L.L.
-Bean, but there are similar styles available from other top retailers.
-They aren’t the most attractive shoes in the world, but they will keep your feet warm and dry no matter what.
+Bean, but similar styles are available from other top retailers.
+They’re a pretty unconventional-looking shoe, but given that they’ve been around for over a century, they’re a certified classic.

 Why Do People Love Duck Boots So Much?

 The term “duck boots” is thrown around loosely today and may include rain-proof footwear alternatives that don’t always align with the original design of the duck boot.
-For those of us who are in the know about footwear or want to hop on the resurfaced outdoor trend, the duck boots you want are the ones made with rubber soles, a leather upper, quality insulation, and long rope laces.
+For those of us who know about footwear or want to hop on the resurfaced outdoor trend, the duck boots you want are made with rubber soles, a leather upper, quality insulation, and long rope laces.
 And yeah, they’re certified cool right now.

 Partly, that’s because dad-style shoes, hats and clothing are popular right now, but duck boots are also super practical if you live in a cold, wet region.
-Duck boots will not only keep feet well-protected from the elements, but they’re built to remain functional and reliable in icy, slushy and creepily cold conditions.
+Duck boots will keep feet well-protected from the elements and are built to remain functional and reliable in icy, slushy and creepily cold conditions.
 Thanks to the lace-up style that mimics an ice skate, duck boots can be tightened to keep even the smallest spec of snow from hitting the top of your socks.
-The leather-and-lace upper design keeps the usual winter bulk at bay, so not only does it look better resembling a regular shoe, but you’ll be more in control of your stride, too.
+The leather-and-lace upper design keeps the usual winter bulk at bay, so not only does it look better resembling a regular shoe, but you’ll also be more in control of your stride.

 Don’t take duck boot shopping lightly and wind up with a pair that will make you look and feel like a quack.
-We’ve reviewed the best duck boots on the market, so you can take home the perfect pair.
+We’ve rounded up the best duck boots on the market so that you can take home the perfect pair.
 Check out the best duck boots for men below.